ch0mler/yara-language-server/README.md

 ## Features

+### Code Completion

+Provides completion suggestions for standard YARA modules, including `pe`, `elf`, `math`, and all the others available in the official documentation: http://yara.readthedocs.io/en/latest/modules.html

 ### Diagnostics

 The extension will compile workspace rules in the background and return errors and warnings as you type.